kratisto/docs/pages/public_cloud/compute/deployment_modes_comparison_resilience_details/guide.en-gb.md

 | **Fault tolerance**  | Guarantees continuity of operations in the event of a disk or server failure within the zone, but does not protect against a total failure of the availability zone. |
 | **Data protection**| Data replicated in the zone to guarantee local availability. |
 | **Limits**| No protection against global or regional failures, dependent on a single Local Zone. |

+**Triple local replication:**

+Data is replicated three times in the same Local Zone, offering resilience against hardware failure (disk or server).
+However, this architecture does not protect against a complete zone failure and remains dependent on a single Local Zone.

 #### Scaling